sifive/wake/doc/tutorial.md

 of indirection and is usually good form to use with jobs.

 `job` is the main method wake uses to invoke a job.
-It takes two arguments, a list of strings for the command-line and a list of strings of legal inputs.
+It takes two arguments, a list of strings for the command-line and a list of paths of legal inputs.
 As with `compileC` and `linkO`, every file in the workspace which the job needs must be listed in this second argument, or the job will not have access to them.
 Indeed, both `compileC` and `linkO` are implemented by using `job` internally.
-The value returned by `job` can be accessed in many ways. `job.stdout` provides the standard output from the command.
+The value returned by `job` can be accessed in many ways. `job.getJobStdout` provides the standard output from the command.
-`job.status` is an `Integer` equal to the job's exit status. `job.outputs` returns a list of string pairs, with the output filename and it's hash.
+`job.getJobStatus` is an `Integer` equal to the job's exit status.
+`job.getJobOutputs` returns a list paths created by the job.

 The `body` variable is created using string interpolation.
 Inside a `""` string, you can include wake expressions within `{}`s and they will be